dcubasoy/trello-power-up/README.md

 ``docker build . -t power-up:latest && docker run -p 80:80 power-up:latest``

-Power Up should be accessible at http://localhost.
+The built power up should be accessible at http://localhost.